Manish Khanna (air marshal)

-Air Marshal Manish Khanna, UYSM, AVSM, VM is an officer of the Indian Air Force.
-He is currently serving as the Air Officer Commanding-in-Chief, Southern Air Command.
-He assumed the office on 1 June 2025 succeeding Air Marshal Balakrishnan Manikantan.
+Air Marshal Manish Khanna, UYSM, AVSM, VM is a retired officer of the Indian Air Force.
+He last served as the Air Officer Commanding-in-Chief, Southern Air Command.
+He was previously serving as the Senior Air Staff Officer, South Western Air Command.

 Early life and education

-Manish Khanna is an alumnus of National Defence Academy, National Defence College, New Delhi, Defence Services Staff College, Wellington, Department of Defence and Strategic Studies, MDU Rohtak, and College of Air Warfare, Secunderabad.
+The Air officer is an alumnus of the National Defence Academy, Khadakwasla and the Air Force Academy, Dundigal.
+He is also an alumnus of Defence Services Staff College, Wellington, National Defence College, New Delhi and College of Air Warfare, Secunderabad.
+He also holds a PhD degree in Defence and Strategic Studies.

 Career

-Manish Khanna was commissioned as a fighter pilot in the Indian Air Force on 6 December 1986.
-In a career spanning over 38 years, he has as more than 4,000 hours of flying experience across various fighter jets and trainers.

-He is a Category A qualified flying instructor.
-He served as the commanding officer of No. 35 Squadron and has extensive flying experience on MiG-21 aircraft.

-As Group Captain, he served as the commanding officer of the Aircrew Examination Board in Hindon.
+He was commissioned into the fighter stream of the Indian Air Force on 6 December 1986 from the Air Force Academy.
+In a career spanning over 37 years, he has more than 4,000 hours of flying experience across various fighter jets and trainers and has held numerous training and staff appointments.
+He is a highly experienced fighter pilot and has flown various aircraft of the Indian Air Force which includes Mirage 2000, MiG-21 (BIS/T-96), MiG-25, F-5 A/B fighters and Hawk MK-132, Kiran Mk I/II trainers.
+He is a Category A qualified flying instructor and has rich operational experience in Air Defence, Ground Attack, Strategic Reconnaissance and Electronic Warfare.
+The Air Marshal's operational tenures include being the Commanding Officer of No. 35 Squadron.
+As a Group Captain, he served as the Commanding Officer of the Aircrew Examination Board.

-As Air Commodore, he served as the Air Officer Commanding of Air Force Station Bidar, Karnataka.
-Later, he served as the Principal Director (Intelligence) and Principal Director Personnel Officer (PDPO) at Air Head Quarter in New Delhi.
-Later, he served as the Defence Opearatons, Weapon System at the Air Head Quarter in New Delhi.
+As an Air Commodore, he served as the Air Officer Commanding, Air Force Station Bidar, as the Principal Director (Intelligence) and Principal Director Personnel Officer (PDPO) and later as the Air Commodore (Air Defence Ops, Weapon System) at the Air Headquarters, New Delhi.

-As Air Vice Marshal, he served as the Air Officer Commanding, Advance HQ, Chandimandir.
-Later, he served as the Assistant Chief of Air Staff, Personnel Officers in New Delhi.
-Afterwards, he commanded the College of Air Warfare in Secunderabad.
+As an Air Vice Marshal, he served as the Air Officer Commanding, Advance HQ, Western Air Command, as the Assistant Chief of Air Staff, Personnel Officers at the Air Headquarters, New Delhi.
+On 5 September 2022, he took over as the commandant of the College of Air Warfare,Secunderabad.

-After his promotion to Air Marshal on 3 July 2023, he took over as Senior Air Staff Officer of South Western Air Command.
-He succeeded Air Marshal Ashutosh Dixit and served till 31 May 2025.
-He was awarded Uttam Yudh Seva Medal for his role in Operation Sindoor as SASO - SWAC.

-He took over as the Air Officer Commanding-in-Chief, Southern Air Command on 1 June 2025 from Air Marshal Balakrishnan Manikantan.
+After being promoted to the rank of Air Marshal on 3 July 2023, he assumed the appointment of Senior Air Staff Officer, South Western Air Command at Gandhinagar.
+On 1 June 2025, Air Marshal Manish Khanna took over as Air Officer Commanding-in-Chief, Southern Air Command succeeding Air Marshal Balakrishnan Manikantan who moved to Central Air Command as Air Commander.

-Honours and decorations
+Awards and decorations

-During his career, Manish Khanna has been awarded the Uttam Yudh Seva Medal for his role in Operation Sindoor, Ati Vishisht Seva Medal in 2016 and Vayu Sena Medal in 2010 for his service.
+During his career, the air marshal has been awarded the Uttam Yudh Seva Medal on Independence Day 2025, the Ati Vishisht Seva Medal in 2016 and the Vayu Sena Medal in 2010.